govoni/MadgraphTutorial/10_restrict.md

-# 10. restrict the allowed processes in the event generation
+# 10. specify the allowed processes in the event generation

 [**chapter nine**](09_inter.md)

 ## 10.1 an example to start with: Z boson plus two partons

-  * MG may be used to produce processes *with also quarks in the final state*
+  * MG may be used to produce processes *with also partons (quarks or gluons) in the final state*
-  * One example of such a generation is a Z boson accompanied by two quarks (where the definition of j can be found in [chapter 3](03_firstRun.md)):
+  * One example of such a generation is a Z boson accompanied by two partons (where the definition of j can be found in [chapter 3](03_firstRun.md)):
 ```
 generate p p > z j j
 output zjj_default
 ```

-### 10.1.1 the analysis of the process
+### 10.1.1 the anatomy of the process

   * The outcome of the process generation will contain diagrams featuring *strong and the electroweak coupling vertices*,